bill-ramos-rmoswi/babelfish_postgresql_towel/sql-to-babelfish-on-postgres-resources.md

 - Open-source solution for fleet-wide monitoring with CloudWatch integration
 - GitHub: https://github.com/aws-samples/monitoring-aurora-postgresql-health-large-scale-deployments

-**Amazon Aurora Postgres Advanced Monitoring**
+**Amazon Aurora Postgres Advanced Monitoring** (???)
 - https://github.com/awslabs/amazon-aurora-postgres-monitoring
 - Serverless Lambda-based monitoring with custom CloudWatch dashboards and metrics

-**An Open Source Performance Monitoring Tool for Aurora PostgreSQL (Intuit AWR)**
+**An Open Source Performance Monitoring Tool for Aurora PostgreSQL (Intuit AWR)** **NOTE** Not tested with Babelfish as of October 14, 2025

 - https://medium.com/intuit-engineering/an-open-source-performance-monitoring-tool-for-aurora-postgresql-58fb8be21f64
 - Automatic Workload Repository (AWR) for Aurora PostgreSQL with historical statistics

-**Setting Up Database Monitoring for Aurora managed Postgres (Datadog)**
+**Setting Up Database Monitoring for Aurora managed Postgres (Datadog)** **NOTE** Not tested with Babelfish as of October 14, 2025

 - https://docs.datadoghq.com/database_monitoring/setup_postgres/aurora/
-- Third-party monitoring with deep query metrics and explain plans
+- Third-party monitoring with deep query metrics and explain plans.
+Focuses on PostgreSQL queries, but should work with Babelfish on the TDS port

 ---